 The ECA was established to audit the EU's finances, so the starting point for its audit work is the EU's budget and policies, primarily in areas related to growth and jobs, added value, public finances, the environment and climate action.
 The ECA audits the EU budget in terms of both revenue and spending.

 The ECA carries out three types of audit, each of which addresses specific questions.

-Do the accounts present fairly, in all material respects, the financial position, results and cash flow for the year, in accordance with the applicable financial reporting framework? (financial audit)
+Are the EU's financial statements reliable; do they present fairly, in all material respects, the financial position, results and cash flow for the year, in accordance with the applicable financial reporting framework?

-Is the financial management sound, i.e. are the funds used kept to a minimum (economy), are the results achieved with the least possible resources (efficiency) and have objectives been met (effectiveness)? (performance audit)
+Are finances soundly managed, i.e. are the funds used kept to a minimum (economy), are the results achieved with the fewest possible resources (efficiency) and have objectives been met (effectiveness)?

-In order to provide assurance as to whether the payments comply with legal and regulatory frameworks, the Court draws on the results both of its examination of supervisory and control systems, intended to prevent or detect and correct errors of legality and regularity, and of a sample of the transactions (payments) themselves.
-When systems are tested and found to be reliable, then fewer transactions need to be audited by the Court in order to come to a valid conclusion on their legality and regularity.
-Other sources, such as the work of other auditors, are also used to support the Court’s conclusions.
+In order to provide assurance as to whether payments comply with the legal and regulatory frameworks, the ECA draws on the results of its examination of supervisory and control systems, which are intended to prevent or detect and correct errors in transactions, as well as itself auditing a sample of transactions (payments or revenue).
+When the systems tested are found to be reliable, the ECA can afford to rely on a smaller sample of transactions in order to reach a valid conclusion as to their legality and regularity.
+Other sources of evidence, such as the work of other auditors, are also used to support the ECA’s conclusions.

 European Court of Auditors 12, rue Alcide De Gasperi 1615 LUXEMBOURG Tel. : +352 4398-1 firstname.lastname@example.org